MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ## Contracts, Contract Line Items, and Contract Templates entities are deprecated

-The Contracts, Contract Line Items, and Contract Templates entities are deprecated and will not be supported from April 1, 2022.
+The Contracts, Contract Line Items, and Contract Templates entities are deprecated and aren't supported as of April 1, 2022.
 They will be removed in a future major release of Dynamics 365.
 This functionality has been replaced by [entitlements](create-entitlement-define-support-terms-customer.md) in Unified Interface.
 The [web client](/power-platform/important-changes-coming#legacy-web-client-is-deprecated) will not be available after Tuesday, December 01, 2020, and you must migrate to Unified Interface by this date.
 We recommend that you migrate your contracts to entitlements at the earliest to avoid any loss in functionality.
 For information on the migration strategy, see [Strategy for migrating from contracts to entitlements](contract-to-entitlement-migration.md).

 ## Standard SLAs in Dynamics 365 Customer Service are deprecated

 Standard service level agreements (SLA Type field is set to Standard) are deprecated and will be removed in a future major release.
 Standard SLAs are replaced by enhanced SLAs.
 More information: [Enhanced service level agreements](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn887187(v=crm.8))

-## Customer Service Insights standalone app to be deprecated
+## Customer Service Insights standalone app are deprecated

-The Customer Service Insights standalone app is planned for deprecation later this year.
-If you're a customer who uses this app, your current working environments will be terminated and inaccessible by December 8, 2021.
-You won't be able to use the standalone service after this date, but the embedded Customer Service Insights features in the core applications will continue to be available and supported.
-For users with Customer Service Enterprise licenses, you won't be able to create new workspaces, but you'll retain access to existing ones.
+The Customer Service Insights standalone app is deprecated.
 We recommend that you migrate to the [embedded experience](introduction-customer-service-analytics.md) within the core Dynamics 365 Customer Service applications.
-In the interim, the [standalone app guide](/dynamics365/ai/customer-service-insights/quickstart) contains documentation for the standalone web application.

 ### See also